broomburgo/Narratore/README.md

 `Narratore` is a Swift library that can be used to create and run interactive stories and narrative games.

-With `Narratore` you can create stories using a DSL that allows to focus on the narration, with very few lines of code: in `Narratore` __a story is a Swift Package__.
+With `Narratore` you can create stories using a DSL that allows to focus on the narration, with very few lines of code.
+In `Narratore` __a story is a Swift Package__.

 The library also makes it easy to run a story, with a callback-based handler.